zarf-dev/proposals/0026-enhanced-state-management/README.md

 ## Proposal

-The proposed solution is to split Zarf secrets into one for each version of a package
+The proposed solution is to split Zarf secrets into one for each deployment of a package to track the changes that occur during each call of `zarf package deploy`.
+This is similar to how Helm works where each release of a chart is stored in a separate secret.
+Zarf would also change to label resources a package has created using the Helm post render logic.
+This would include both the package and the component name that created that resource.

 ### User Stories (Optional)